Holland–Rantos

-Holland–Rantos was a company founded in the United States 1925 by birth control advocates that manufactured high-quality contraceptives.
+Holland–Rantos was a company founded in the United States in 1925 by birth control advocates that manufactured high-quality contraceptives.
 Its primary product was the diaphragm, which was Margaret Sanger's recommended method of contraception.
 The company also sold a lubricating jelly under the name "vaginal jelly", based on a formula imported from Germany.
 In the 1940s, Holland–Rantos was bought by Young's Rubber Co., which manufactures the Trojan Condom.
 Around 2000, a new company HR Pharmaceuticals was founded, which sells lubricating jelly under the name "HR Jelly".